Sigrid the Haughty: Suggested resting places

 Further confusion has been introduced by outdated interpretations of an archaeological discovery.
 In 1835, the Haraldskær Woman was discovered in a peat bog in Jutland.
 When originally found in the nineteenth century, this female body was dated to the 11th century, and it was identified as Sigrid (or Gunhild).
 Radiocarbon dating later proved this was incorrect, however, showing the remains are much older and probably not those of Sigrid.
 Despite this, the erroneous dating became intertwined with numerous episodes of Scandinavian intrigue, as the theory was elaborated to serve a variety of agendas of kings and nobles prior to its redating.

-Other legend states that Sigrid is buried at the Puke Stone (Swedish: Pjukesten) along the Gotaleden hiking trail.
+Another legend states that Sigrid is buried at the Puke Stone (Swedish: Pjukesten) along the Gotaleden hiking trail.
 Near the half-way point of the twelfth stage of that trail lies an ancient monumental stone just off the path in the forest.
 It is said to be the burial place of Queen Sigrid, erected by her son.